Omni-guides/Tuxborn/README.md

 Download the Wabbajack application from [here](https://www.wabbajack.org/) and place it in a folder such as C:\Games\Wabbajack – Do not place it in Program Files, Downloads, or on your Desktop.

 Download the .wabbajack file from the [Tuxborn Nexusmods Page](https://www.nexusmods.com/skyrimspecialedition/mods/114206?tab=description).
 This will download a 7zip file archive with the .wabbajack file contained within.
+Extract it somewhere easily accessible.

 Open Wabbajack, and click the “Install from Disk” option.